TakingItCasual/easymc/docs/getting_started.rst

     ec2mc servers check
     ec2mc servers start

-You could create a Minecraft shortcut that automatically runs the check command, to eliminate the need to manually update IPs in the Minecraft client server list each time an instance is turned on.
+You could create a Minecraft shortcut that automatically runs the check command, to eliminate the need to manually update an IP in the Minecraft client's server list each time an instance is rebooted.

 Creating The Server
 ~~~~~~~~~~~~~~~~~~~